Mylittleswift/mylittleswift.github.io/README.md

 # Welcome!
 I'm Joey

-I'm an android developer also interesting in iOS.<br />
+I'm an android developer also interested in iOS.<br />
-I work and live in San Francisco Bay Area. <br />
+I work and live in SF Bay Area. <br />
 I like programming, software engineering, new technologies. <br />
-I enjoy learning while working.
-I enjoy working while learning, too. <br />
+I enjoy learning while working and contributing to open source projects. <br />
 Welcome to invite me to your team to work and to play fun together. <br />